PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 values.
 An omitted `otherwise` may be inferred only for the restricted type-preserving `.when(...)` shorthand.

-## Circuit state and validation
+## Program state and validation

-Logical values use linear SSA-style lifetimes.
-The circuit understands only that a linear input version may be consumed once and that a QEC instruction application produces zero or more typed output versions:
+QEC block values use linear SSA-style lifetimes. `InstrGraph` understands only that a linear input version may be consumed once and that a QEC instruction application produces zero or more typed output versions: